25 Ways to Improve GallBladder Health

 20. Use Magnesium:

 Magnesium helps with contractile activity within the body.
-A magnesium deficiency, which is extremely common, would reduce contractile activity of the bile ducts.
+A magnesium deficiency, which is extremely common, would reduce the contractile activity of the bile ducts.
 Taking 250-500 mg of supplemental magnesium can be very helpful for bile release and gallbladder health (3).

 21. Use More Lecithin:

 Lecithin is the major source of phospholipids which are one of the key emulsifying agents in bile.
-It breaks down fat and makes them easier to digest and helps keep cholesterol moving through the blood stream (4).
+It breaks down fat and makes them easier to digest and helps keep cholesterol moving through the bloodstream (4).

 Raw eggs are a natural source of lecithin but since so many people with gallbladder problems have sensitivities to eggs, I recommend non-GMO soy or even better, sunflower lecithin.
 You can find these in many products and purchase them and put the contents in smoothies.
 I recommend this Sunflower lecithin, take 3 tablespoons daily in a shake or smoothie.